Worried that your twins are getting lumped in together? Encourage individuality in twins to develop their unique personalities and interests.

 Before my twins were born, I swore I wouldn’t dress them the same.
-“I want them to have their own personalities and not get clumped in as twins all the time.
+“I want them to have their own personalities and not get lumped in as twins all the time.
 They’ll look too alike and others will forget they’re individual people.”

-Even now at two-years-old, they’re as different as can be.
+Even now at eight-years-old, they’re as different as can be.
 One is tall, the other short.
-One has straight hair, the other wavy.
-One is tall and lean, the other short and round.
+One has straight hair, the other has wavy.
+One is tall and lean, the other short and built.
 And that’s just with their appearances.
-They also have their own personalities, favorite activities and food preferences.
+They also have their own personalities, favorite activities, and food preferences.

 Encouraging individuality in twins

 Despite how different they look, they can still be lumped in as “the twins” if we’re not careful.
 Other twins—adult twins—can attest to the difference in a twin relationship versus a regular sibling one.
 Competition, a compromised sense of self, and comparisons are just some of the issues twins have to deal with.